Vichy France: Syria and Madagascar

 The next flashpoint between Britain and Vichy France came when a revolt in Iraq was put down by British forces in June 1941.
-The Luftwaffe and Italian Air Force aircraft, staging through the French possession of Syria, intervened in the fighting in small numbers.
+Luftwaffe and Italian Air Force aircraft, staging through the French possession of Syria, intervened in the fighting in small numbers.
 That highlighted Syria as a threat to British interests in the Middle East.
 Consequently, on 8 June, British and Commonwealth forces invaded Syria and Lebanon; this was known as the Syria-Lebanon campaign, or Operation Exporter.
 The Syrian capital, Damascus, was captured on 17 June and the five-week campaign ended with the fall of Beirut and the Convention of Acre (Armistice of Saint Jean d'Acre) on 14 July 1941.

 The additional participation of Free French forces in the Syrian operation was controversial within Allied circles.
 It raised the prospect of Frenchmen shooting at Frenchmen, raising fears of a civil war.
 Additionally it was believed that the Free French were widely reviled within Vichy military circles and that Vichy forces in Syria were less likely to resist the British if they were not accompanied by elements of the Free French.
 Nevertheless, de Gaulle convinced Churchill to allow his forces to participate, although de Gaulle was forced to agree to a joint British and Free French proclamation promising that Syria and Lebanon would become fully independent at the end of the war.

 From 5 May to 6 November 1942, British and Commonwealth forces conducted Operation Ironclad, known as the Battle of Madagascar, the seizure of the large, Vichy French-controlled island of Madagascar, which the British feared Japanese forces might use as a base to disrupt trade and communications in the Indian Ocean.
 The initial landing at Diégo-Suarez was relatively quick, though it took British forces a further six months to gain control of the entire island.